You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Introduction

-Cochrane holds personal information about thousands of supporters and members all over the world.
-As a charity registered in the UK, Cochrane has to comply with strict data protection rules (General Data Protection Regulation or GDPR) to ensure the personal data of our supporters and contributors are kept safe.
-These rules apply to Cochrane Groups wherever they are in the world.
-We could be liable for large fines, and reputational damage, if we do not comply with data protection legislation.
+The Cochrane Collaboration holds personal information about thousands of supporters and members all over the world.
+Cochrane has to comply with strict data protection legistlation to ensure the personal data of our supporters and contributors are kept safe.

 • Processed fairly and lawfully, in accordance with the rights of the data subject